 Staff will refer you to Patients Finance if you need any advice or support on benefits.
-You can also get advice from the Citizens Advice Bureau.
-Please go to www.citizensadvice.org.uk and enter your postcode to find your local bureau.
+You can also speak to someone from the Citizens Advice Bureau on the Tyneadviceline Tel: 0344 245 1288.
+Or for information online please go to www.citizensadvice.org.uk